jmillerv/go-dj/README.md

         End: "11:30PM"
 ```

+#### Config Explained

+The yaml is loaded into a struct with viper.

+`PlayedPodcastTTL` this is the expire time for the played podcast cache.
+It defaults to about a month.
+If an episode
+attempts to play a second time within a month, it will be skipped.
+The duration is done hours, represented by `h` ex `10h`.
+It could
+also be done in minutes, seconds, milliseconds, and nanoseconds.
+I did not test and am not sure days, weeks, months would
+work.

+`CheckInterval` is the duration for how long the daemon pauses between checking the programs for their timeslots.

-## Files
+## Content Types

+go-dj recognizes four types of content `file`, `folder`, `podcast`, `web_radio`

-### Local Files
+### File
+The `file` type is intended to be a local file.

 go-dj searches for files from the root of where the binary is stored.
 The LocalFile struct doesn't have a URL attached
 but does have a path.
 When adding a LocalFile type to the programs be sure to use `Path` instead of `Source`.
 This should
 be cleaned up so that source can stand in for URL/Path/etc but I haven't abstracted that yet.

-### Supported File Types
-At the moment go-dj only supports local files.

-## Types

-go-dj recognizes four types of content `file`, `folder`, `podcast`, `web_radio`

-### File
-The `file` type is intended to be a local file; however, I see the use case for being able to pull files from URLs and will
-eventually add that functionality

 ### Podcast
 The `podcast` file is for podcasts with published RSS feeds. go-dj will parse the RSS and select from there.